quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

 vecs, _ = scipy.linalg.qr(vecs, mode="economic")  # orthogonalize
 ```

 We can now define the block diagonalization routine and compute the few lowest orders of the effective Hamiltonian.
+The barrier and applied dot asymmetry are treated perturbatively.

 ```{code-cell} ipython3
 %%time